BehaviorTree/btcpp_website/docs/migration.md

     <Sequence>
 </ReactiveSequence>
 ```
-When a `Sequence` (or `Fallback`) has only synchronous children, the entire sequence becomes
+When a `Sequence` (or `Fallback`) has only synchronous children, the entire sequence becomes "atomic".
-"atomic".

 In other words, when "synch_sequence" starts, it is impossible for `AbortCondition` to stop it.

 To address this issue, we added two new nodes, `AsyncSequence` and `AsyncFallback`.

-When `AsyncSequence` is used, **RUNNING** is returned after the execution of each synchronous child,
-before moving to the next sibling.
+When `AsyncSequence` is used, **RUNNING** is returned after the execution of **each** synchronous child, before moving to the next sibling.

-In this way, we give allow the tree to run the `ReactiveSequence` above.
+In the example above, to complete the entire tree successfully we need 3 ticks.